avaneev/lzav/README.md

 |zstd 1.5.5 -1   |460 MB/s       |1870 MB/s      |41.0           |
 |zstd 1.5.5 1    |436 MB/s       |1400 MB/s      |34.6           |

+## Notes ##

+1. LZAV API is not equivalent to LZ4 nor Snappy API.
+For example, "dstl" parameter in the decompressor should specify the original uncompressed length, which should have been previously stored in some manner, independent of LZAV.

+2. Run-time memory sanitizers like Valgrind and Dr.Memory may generate the "uninitialized read" warning in decompressor's block type 1 handler.
+This is an expected behavior, and not a bug - this happens because of SIMD optimizations that read bytes from the output buffer (within its valid range) which were not yet initialized.

 ## Thanks ##

 * [Paul Dreik](https://github.com/pauldreik), for finding memcpy UB in the